spacecolonyone/MarsCityState/README.md

 ## 2100: First industrial factory in space.
 Industrial phase

 Building on the first space elevator, a network of space elevators will speed up and improve the logistics between the surface of Mars, its orbits, the asteroid belt and Earth.
 The city will have a clear advantage over Earth in building a large industrial complex in space.
-The city will build the first factory in around 2100 and gradually form an entire industial zone.
+The city will build the first factory in around 2100 and gradually form an entire industrial zone.
 This complex will have lower cost for transportation and construction as compared to the competition on Earth.
 It will employ high levels of automation with operations in space premises performed by robots and remotely controlled from Mars surface.

 ![city-2100](https://user-images.githubusercontent.com/637315/84044737-9e190700-a9b0-11ea-884b-666b05097d0b.jpg)